Tag: Tom Watson

 The below Parliamentary question was asked by Tom Watson on 2016-09-02.

-To ask the Minister for the Cabinet Office, if he will publish the Government’s policy and guidance on the Public Duty Cost Allowance.
+To ask the Minister for the Cabinet Office, which former Deputy Prime Ministers have claimed expenses under the Public Duty Cost Allowance after leaving office.

 Ben Gummer